 Pelican will conduct corrosion monitoring of well materials to meet the requirements of 40 CFR 146.90(c).
 Corrosion-monitoring activities are designed to monitor the integrity of the injection wells throughout the operational period.
 This includes using corrosion coupons as well as periodic cement-evaluation and casing inspection logs when tubing is removed from the well (i.e., during well workovers).
+Monitoring will be conducted in accordance with the NACE RP0775-2018 (NACE, 2018) standard to identify and document corrosion rates based on mass loss and thickness changes.
 Corrosion coupons will be made of the same materials as the long string of casing and the injection tubing, and will be placed in the CO2 pipeline for ease of access.